Dulyana-Silva/Dulyana-Silva/README.md

 - 🎶 Singing, violin, and guitar are my creative outlets.
 - 📸 Passionate about photography—capturing moments as they happen.
 - 🏸 Sports & extracurriculars keep life balanced and exciting.
-- 🤝 Teamwork, time management, and leadership are at the heart of my journey.
+- 🤝 Teamwork, leadership, and staying organized have guided my journey.

 ---